hvasbath/beat/docs/examples/FFI_static_resolution.rst

       - 5.0

 The patch sizes will be iteratively optimized to be between the min and max values in length and width.
 Starting from large patches at *patch_widths_max* and *patch_lengths_max* they will be divided into smaller pieces until the patches are either smaller/equal than the defined *patch_widths_min* and *patch_lengths_min* or if the patches resolution is below the defined *resolution_thresh*.
-The *alpha* parameter determines how many of the patch candidates to be divided further are actually divided further in the next iteration (0.3 means 30%).
+The *alpha* parameter determines how many of the patch candidates to be divided further, are actually divided in the next iteration (0.3 means 30%).
 The *epsilon* parameter here is most important in determining the final number of patches.
-The higher it is the smaller the number of patches is going to be.
+The higher it is, the smaller the number of patches is going to be.
 The *depth_penalty* parameter is set to a reasonable value and likely does not need to be touched.
 The higher it is, the larger the patches that are at larger depth are going to be.

 For the Laquila case please set the following config attributes to: